 Volunteering isn’t merely a great way to strengthen your community.
 It’s a wonderful opportunity to cross paths with those who share your values.
 More than 20,000 IRS-recognized nonprofit organizations do work in Colorado, according to the Colorado Nonprofit Organization, so it’s likely you’ll find the cultural, spiritual, political or advocacy group that suits your needs.
 Read about some of our favorite volunteer opportunities.

 Regardless of whether you seek an activity buddy or a conversationalist, involvement in interest-based activities exposes you to a wide range of potential new friends.
 Whether it’s an art class, a fly-fishing seminar or a group bike ride, getting outside of your existing social circle opens your opportunities.

 Talk, Talk, Talk

 Talk to everyone you meet.
 Even if being outgoing isn’t in your nature, take it upon yourself to open up to strangers.
 Don’t be afraid to talk about your interests!
 When you’re willing to open up, you’ll eventually start making friends.

 Residents of 55 Resort Apartments at Water Valley enjoy several opportunities to cultivate new friendships.
 Whether your new to Colorado or just interested in widening your social circle, building new friendships is simple.

-- Find Your Interest: Whether you’re staying fit in our spin and yoga classes or joining your neighbors on an excursion to a regional cultural attraction, you’ll have plenty of opportunity to find members of the community who share your passions.
+Whether you’re staying fit in our spin and yoga classes or joining your neighbors on an excursion to a regional cultural attraction, you’ll have plenty of opportunities to find members of the community who share your passions.

 You won’t find a more engaged and welcoming independent adult community than 55 Resort Apartments at Water Valley.
 Schedule your visit and see how easy it is to start making friends after 55 by calling 833-LEASE-55 (833-532-7355) or visiting our Contact Page.